BLESSOTERIC/rtsl/README.md

 1. Modify the `/event-name/` directory name to be specific to your event.

-1. Create a shortened link using your favorite shortener like Bit.ly and point it to your new raid train directory https://yourdomain.com/rtls/your-event-directory/, making sure to change the URL and directory to match what you set up previously for this event.
+1. Create a shortened link using your favorite shortener like Bit.ly and point it to your new Raid Train directory https://yourdomain.com/rtls/your-event-directory/, making sure to change the URL and directory to match what you set up previously for this event.

 1. Replace `/rtls/event-1/img/cover.png` with your own event image that will appear when sharing the link on Facebook.